Introduction to ADHD Diagnosis

 Additional Considerations

-ADHD should be considered across all age groups, adjusting symptom criteria to reflect age-appropriate behavior changes.
+ADHD should be considered across all age groups, adjusting symptom criteria to reflect age-appropriate behaviour changes.

 For children and adolescents, it is crucial to consider the impact of ADHD symptoms on their functioning, taking their perspectives into account during the diagnosis.